-Is it difficult to onboard a contact center supplier?
+Q: Is it difficult to onboard a contact center supplier?

-It can be difficult to onboard a contact center supplier, which is why it is important to choose wisely!
+TP: Yes, which is why it is important to choose wisely!
 To decrease difficulty and the time it takes to onboard, take the time to find a supplier with both a deep understanding of financial services and proven experience in helping other brands create successful online conversions.
 Flexibility is also important when making a solid contact center selection; consider augmenting your contact center staff rather than outsourcing the entire business process to a new supplier with new staff, systems, and solutions.

-Is outsourcing risky given the provider has access to account holder information?
+Q: Is outsourcing risky given the provider has access to account holder information?

-This goes back to our first point about choosing a reputable contact center supplier from the outset, one that understands your business and shares the same sensitivity around customer data.
+TP: This goes back to our first point about choosing a reputable contact center supplier from the outset, one that understands your business and shares the same sensitivity around customer data.

-Using a flexible solution like Burst from Harland Clarke also offers two big advantages when it comes to securing customer data.
+Harland Clarke offers two big advantages when it comes to securing customer data.
 First, because of Harland Clark's deep background in serving financial institutions, we are fluent in security protocols and especially sensitive to the needs of a financial institution when it comes to data security.
-Second, augmenting staff with a service like Burst, instead of outsourcing the entire process, also keeps security in line as your institution is still in charge of the day-to-day of the contact center itself.
+Second, augmenting instead of outsourcing keeps security in line as your institution is still in charge of the day-to-day of the contact center itself.

-Why Harland Clarke Contact Center Solutions for Your Financial Institution
+Why Harland Clarke ContactCenterCX for Your Financial Institution

-Do a quick Google search and you'll easily find statistics about the impact poor customer service can have on a business:
+Do a quick Google® search and you'll easily find the negative impact of poor customer service: